-34 states have released a climate action plan or are in the process of revising or developing one.
-This includes 28 states that have released plans, four states that are updating their plans, and two states that are developing a …
+33 states have released a climate action plan or are in the process of revising or developing one.
+This includes 32 states that have released plans and 1 state that is updating its plan.
+Climate action plans generally include greenhouse …

 C2ES recently headed to Anchorage, Alaska, for a two-day Solutions Forum workshop to help Mayor Ethan Berkowitz launch an effort to make the city more climate resilient.